ulikverse/ulikverse/README.md

 - 🌱 I’m currently learning JavaScript (almost finished) and getting ready for the React Course 🔥
 - 👯 I’m looking to collaborate on some basic JS projects
 - 💬 Feel free to ask me about my experience
 - 📫 How to reach me: please, use email as the main way to reach me out.
 I'm always responding supafast!
 - ⚡ Fun fact: I am a big fan of running, cosmos staff & tech ☺️
+- 🔜 Coming soon: my personal Website in is Development ATM.
+It'll be ready untill Nov 2022.
+Stay tuned ... 📻